jaimemcc/lickcalc_webapp/README.md

 # lick-calc-app

+## IMPORTANT: As of 27 Oct 2025, this application has moved to https://github.com/uit-no/lickcalc

+## All further development and updates will take place at the new repo.

-A simple app for performing analysis of lick microstructure in experiments of rodent ingestive behaviour.
+lickcalc is a simple app for performing analysis of lick microstructure in experiments of rodent ingestive behaviour.

 ## Installation